jordan-brough/spree_encrypted_credit_card/README.md

 Braintree than returns the decrypted values.
 This Gem also decorates the Braintree gateway provided by Spree Gateway to set both the decrypted CC number and decrypted epxiry date.

+This was the cleanest way (that I know of) for dealing with sub-class changes to parent Active Record validations and functionality, and was preferred over extensive meta programming into the Spree::CreditCard validation chains and CRUD methods to make it work the way we wanted.

 How To Use
 ----------